 Great Canadian Heli-Skiing prides itself on having access to some of the best terrain in the world.
 With such a diverse range of terrain, you need the right skis.
 You are welcome to bring your own ski equipment, however, we do provide complimentary, powder-specific skis.
 Our ski of choice is the Armada JJ.
 Armada was founded in 2002 by a group of professional skiers and was the first rider-operated manufacturer.
 With a gradual taper, the JJ offers a shorter turning radius than most skis.
 It floats effortlessly through deep snow and the hybrid ultralight core keeps the skis incredibly light.

 For lighter weight skiers, we offer the Armada Triple J (a down-sized JJ!) in a 155 cm size.
 We keep our skis tuned and in top notch condition so they’re as ready as you are when it’s your turn to head out and shred.

 By using our skis, not only will you save the hassle of travelling with yours, you will also know that there is a true powder ski underfoot.

-If you know the brand, model and foot size of your boot, but do not have access to your physical boot, check this chart to find your “boot sole length” (which is different than your foot size).
+How to determine your boot’s sole length without a boot: If you know the brand, model and mondo point size of your boot, but do not have access to your physical boot, check this chart to find your “boot sole length” (which is different than your foot size).